COVID-19 vs. live events: alternative ideas for 2020 fundraising

 Regardless of the current public health concerns, alternative fundraising options such as digital fundraising or virtual events are always a good idea.
 In a recent interview with the Chronicle of Philanthropy, David Hessekiel, president of the Peer-to-Peer Professional Forum, said that nonprofits should seek ways to hold “alternative” events that keep the revenue stream intact.
 Identifying actual next steps on execution, timing, and processes is crucial to putting his words into action.

-If you are considering postponing or even canceling your spring or summer events, think about other revenue streams that may help you cover operating expenses.
+If you are considering postponing or even canceling your spring or summer live events, think about other revenue streams that may help you cover operating expenses.
 Right now, going into virtual space and fundraising online is the safest way to keep in touch with your donors and community.
 Some forward-thinking nonprofits have already come up with new sources of emergency funding.
 They have tapped into specialized enterprise crowdfunding techniques that have the potential to rapidly fill in some of the revenue gaps.

-Here are some alternative ideas:
+Here are some alternative ideas to live events:

 Emergency fund crowdfunding campaign

 If an unpredicted cancellation of your event or gala resulted in extra costs or dips in revenue, you can create an emergency crowdfunding campaign to sustain your operations.
 It is important to be hyper-transparent and keep open communication about the costs and fees you need to cover.